|

 Emory was born in 1916 in Coopers.
 He attended school in Bramwell, however he left at an early age to help support his mother and family due to his father's illness.

 In 1942, he married Virginia Poindexter.
 They resided in Pocahontas, Virginia until the early 1960's.
 He worked in the coalmines for over 24 years.
 To this marriage two children were born, Frenesi (Punkin) and Jonathan Eugene (Johnny).
 After the decline of the coal industry, Emory found work in Atlantic City, New Jersey.
-In 1965, he found
+In 1965, he found more secure employment in Detroit.
+He worked faithfully until Black Lung forced him to retire on disability.
+He fought the disease for over five years, the last few completely oxygen dependent.
+During this time, not once did he complain.

 He often spoke of growing up in Coopers and always enjoyed returning to West Virginia for the Bramwell High School Reunions.
 His memory of everyone was excellent.
 It was a letter from Sam Davis recalling his early mining days that was responsible for him receiving his miner's pension.